 The NDSU Libraries continue to be the academic center of the university by providing their services at the Main Library, Business Learning Center, Germans from Russia Heritage Collection, Klai Juba Wald Architectural Studies Library, NDSU Archives, P.N.
 Haakenson Health Sciences Library and NDSU Nursing at Sanford Health Library.
 The Libraries provide stimulating environments that nurture curiosity and create lifelong learners.

-Among the greatest accomplishments during the last school year was the completion of the Libraries’ Strategic Plan.
-The plan is an outgrowth of collegial work that has outlined audacious, measurable, and achievable goals that align with the University’s strategic vision.
-The entire plan has a considerable level of importance, but to me personally, the desire to bring the archival operations back on the main campus appears to be the most urgent one.
+The Libraries’ Strategic Plan continues to guide our collective efforts toward audacious, measurable, and achievable goals that align with the University’s strategic vision.
 Here is the link to the Strategic Plan page where you can learn more about the goals, strategies, action steps, and metrics.

 Please come visit us at one of the NDSU Libraries locations or contact a librarian to explore how we can be a vital part of your experience at North Dakota State University.